MahmudulAlam/Fingertip-Mixed-Reality/README.md

 </p>

 ## Experimental-Setup
-The experimental setup has a server and client side.
-Fingertip detection and tracking and all other machine learning stuff are programmed in the server side using Python.
-In the client side, the virtual environment is created using Unity along with Vuforia software development kit (SDK).
+The experimental setup has a server and client-side.
+Fingertip detection and tracking and all other machine learning stuff are programmed in the server-side using Python.
+In the client-side, the virtual environment is created using Unity along with Vuforia software development kit (SDK).
 To locate and track a virtual object using the webcam, Vuforia needs marker assistance.
 For that purpose, a marker is designed which works as an image target.
 The ```marker``` folder contains the pdf of the designed marker.
 To use the system print a copy of the marker.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37298971/57572552-c9dc5d00-743d-11e9-9f1c-fcf9d97517b5.jpg" width="800">
 </p>

 ## How to Use
-To run the server side with tracker directly run ```'server_track.py'``` and for without tracker run ```'server.py'``` It will wait until the client side (Unity) is starting to send images to the server.
+To run the server-side with tracker directly run ```'server_track.py'``` and for without tracker run ```'server.py'``` It will wait until the client-side (Unity) is starting to send images to the server.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/37298971/57572729-97802f00-7440-11e9-9c5c-fa4d6427d8ec.png" width="700">